Measurement of the 12C(e,e'p)11B Two-Body Breakup Reaction at High Missing Momentum Values

+Many experiments and much work has been done to study nucleon-nucleon correlations and, while a complete review is outside the scope of this paper, ref.~\cite{Arrington:2011xs} provides a clear outline and discussion of the experimental evidence for suitable kinematics for studying nucleon-nucleon correlations.
+In particular, with a four-momentum transfer squared, $Q^{2} = -q_{\mu}q^{\mu} = |\vec{q}^{2}| - \omega^{2} > 1$ [GeV/$c$]$^2$ and Bjorken scaling variable $1 < x _{B} = Q^{2}/2m_{p}\omega < 2$, where $\omega$ and $\vec{q}$ are the energy and three-momentum transfer respectively from the electron are preferable for studying high $p_{m}$ nucleon-nucleon correlations.
+Such kinematics minimize competing effects such as meson-exchange currents (MEC), isobar configurations (IC) and final state interactions (FSI) which can mask the correlation.

+In this work we examine the $^{12}$C$(e,e^{\prime}p)^{11}$B two-body breakup channel; parallel studies of short-range correlations related to the multi-nucleon knockout reaction channels $^{12}$C$(e,e^{\prime}pp)$ and $^{12}$C$(e,e^{\prime}pn)$ have been published separately~\cite{ranprl,subedi}.
 The experiment was performed in Hall A at the Thomas Jefferson National Accelerator Facility (JLab), using the High Resolution Spectrometers (HRS)~\cite{Alcorn:2004sb}.
 The data were taken at a fixed electron beam energy of 4.627~GeV incident on a 0.25 mm thick natural-carbon foil target.
-The scattered electrons were detected in the left HRS at a central scattering angle and momentum of $19.5^{\circ}$ and 3.762~GeV/c, respectively.
+The scattered electrons were detected in the left HRS at a central scattering angle and momentum of $19.5^{\circ}$ and 3.762~GeV/$c$, respectively.
 This fixed the electron kinematics, resulting in a central three-momentum transfer of $|\vec{q}| = 1.66$ GeV/c and energy transfer of $\omega = 0.865$~GeV, which corresponds to a four momentum transfer squared of $Q^{2} \simeq 2$ (GeV/c)$^{2}$ and Bjorken scaling variable, $x_{B} \simeq 1.23$.
-The knocked-out protons were detected in the right HRS with $|\vec{p}_{p}| = 1.45$~GeV/c and $\theta_{p} = 40.1^{\circ}$ respectively.
-This spectrometer setting provided a continuous coverage of missing momentum from 200 to 400~MeV/c for the $^{12}$C$(e,e^{\prime}p)^{11}$B reaction, where the missing momentum vector is defined as $\vec{p}_{m} = \vec{q} - \vec{p}_{p}$.
+The knocked-out protons were detected in the right HRS at an angle of $\theta_{p} = 40.1^{\circ}$ and a central proton momentum of $|\vec{p}_{p}| = 1.45$~GeV/c.
+This spectrometer setting provided a continuous coverage of missing momentum $\vec{p}_{m} = \vec{q} - \vec{p}_{p}$ from 200 to 400~MeV/$c$ for the $^{12}$C$(e,e^{\prime}p)^{11}$B reaction.